Sick pay for the self-employed: what you need to know

-- proof of your identity
+- Details of your income

 How much is ESA?

 The amount you receive depends on factors like the progress of your application, your age and whether or not you’ll be able to make enough of a recovery from your illness to get back into work.
 The amount you have in savings won’t affect claims.
 The amount you receive will also depend on whether you fall into the ‘work-related activity’ or ‘support’ group after your assessment:

-|Status||Amount you can claim||Under 25 while your claim is being assessed||up to £59.20 a week|
+|Status||Amount you can claim||Under 25 while your claim is being assessed||up to £67.20 a week|

-|Over 25 while your claim is being assessed||up to £74.70 a week|
+|Over 25 while your claim is being assessed||up to £84.80 a week|

-|In the “work-related activity” group (deemed to be fit enough able to get back into work)||up to £74.70 a week|
+|In the 'work-related activity' group (deemed to be fit enough able to get back into work)||up to £84.80 a week|

-|In the “support group” (deemed not fit enough to get back into work)||up to £114.10 a week|
+|In the 'support' group (deemed not fit enough to get back into work)||up to £117.60 a week|

 If your claim is successful, payments will be made into your bank account every two weeks.
 If you’re in the ‘work-related activity group’, ‘New Style’ ESA lasts for 365 days.
 If you’re in the ‘support’ group, there’s no time limit.

 Can you still work while claiming ESA?

-As a general rule, you can still work up to 16 hours and earn up to £143 per week while claiming ESA.
+As a general rule, you can still work up to 16 hours and earn up to £152 per week while claiming ESA.
 Some work is also classed as ‘permitted work’, which you can continue while still receiving payments.
 For more information on working while you claim ESA, take a look at the government’s guidance on ‘permitted work’.

 If you still need to work while claiming ESA, or if you’re unsure that the work you want to continue is classed as permitted work, you should call the ESA helpline and complete the permitted work form.